saumya-mendiratta/Codeial/README.md

 * Manage User with basic functionalities:

-  * Create, edit and delete posts and comments
+  * Create and delete posts and comments

   * Upload User avatar